hrirhea/Verification-of-Sunchronous-FIFO/README.md

-# Verification-of-Sunchronous-FIFO using Verilog and System Verilog
+# Verification-of-Synchronous-FIFO using Verilog and System Verilog
   By- Hrishika Chakraborty and Girija Hegde
 Designing and Verification of Synchronous FIFO